mesonbuild/meson/docs/markdown/Reference-manual.md

 system.
 This object is always mapped in the `meson` variable.
 It has the following methods.

-- `add_dist_script(script_name, arg1, arg, ...)` causes the script given as argument to run during `dist` operation after the distribution source has been generated but before it is archived.
+- `add_dist_script(script_name, arg1, arg, ...)` causes the script
+  given as argument to run during `dist` operation after the distribution source has been generated but before it is archived.
 Note that this runs the script file that is in the _staging_ directory, not the one in the source directory.
 If the script file can not be found in the staging directory, it is a hard error.
 This command can only invoked from the main project, calling it from a subproject is a hard error.
 Available since 0.48.0.
 Before 0.49.0, the function only accepted a single argument.
+Since 0.54.0 the `MESON_SOURCE_ROOT` and `MESON_BUILD_ROOT` environment variables are set when dist scripts are run.

 - `add_install_script(script_name, arg1, arg2, ...)` causes the script
   given as an argument to be run during the install step, this script